JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

 ```shell
 $ mysql -u root -p
 ```
+Log in using your root password.
+If this is your first time logging in, use the password that you saved in step 1.
 In the MySQL shell, enter
 ```
 mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY 'your_new_password';
 ```